Treatment For Neck Pain

 Your spinal column is made up of a series of bones, these bones are able to move and flex because of the discs and small joints that connect them.
 There is actually only a small amount of movement at each ‘segment’ of the spine but when you add all those little units up you have a reasonably mobile column.

 The facet joints (think small knuckle sized weight bearing joints) in your neck are a prime suspect for generating neck pain.
 It’s these facet joints that have locked when you can’t turn your head.
 It’s these little joints that get injured you get a whiplash.
 The majority of neck pain sufferers have one or more locked up, facet joints in their neck.

 Spinal mobilisation or spinal manipulations mobilise the facet joints and restore movement to your neck and can bring great relief.
-There are many ways in which facet joints can be mobilised, flicking movements, gentle stretches in specific directions, classic ‘popping’ type of adjustments and using small hand held adjusting tools.
+There are many ways in which facet joints can be mobilised, flicking movements, gentle stretches in specific directions, classic ‘popping’ type of adjustments, and using small handheld adjusting tools.

 Cryotherapy For Neck Pain

 One of the most common questions we get asked is whether heat or ice is better.
 Nine times out of ten ice is a better option than heat when you have pain.
 Heat can be a bit of a tricky one because it does often feel soothing at the time.
-Some time after heat application however you may have more pain than you might otherwise have had, this is in theory because the dilation of blood vessels has encourage more blood and inflammation to the area.
+Sometime after heat application however you may have more pain than you might otherwise have had, this is in theory because the dilation of blood vessels has encouraged more blood and inflammation to the area.